 But over the long-term, the role of these factors get diminished to practically zero.
 Moreover, there is little an average person can do about the short-term news flow.
 Professionals will be faster to react, they have better access to wider sources of information and bigger analytical capabilities.
 But even that may not be enough as more sophisticated investors become - the more efficient the market becomes with fewer opportunities available.

 I would like to return to my original example for a second.
 One message is that just entering the market after stocks have gone through a correction was good enough for long-term wealth creation.
-The second message is that holding to your investments and not trying to fix profits quickly and ignoring short-term news was also a very important factor.
-You would be much better off than your neighbour who would have successfully picked most beaten down stocks that recovered the most following 2008 crisis (e.g. materials that went up 49% in 2009 or IT - up 62%) and stayed with his portfolio for just a year or two.
-By end of 2010, after 2 years of buying two best performing sectors at the beginning of 2009, your neighbour would have generated 80% returns.
+The second message is that holding to your investments and not trying to fix profits quickly and ignoring short-term news was also very important factor.
+You would be much better off than your neighbour, who would have successfully picked the most beaten-down stocks that recovered the most following the 2008 crisis (e.g. materials that went up 49% in 2009 or IT - up 62%) and stayed with his portfolio for just a year or two.
+By the end of 2010, after 2 years of buying two best performing sectors at the beginning of 2009, your neighbour would have generated 80% returns.

-Last message on this example is about size.
-I cannot stress enough that getting the ‘right’ exposure to the market is much more important for long-term wealth creation than picking the best performing stocks.
+The last message on this example is about size.
+I cannot stress enough that getting the ‘right’ exposure to the market is more important for long-term wealth creation than picking the best-performing stocks.
 Just think about this: if you managed to identify Amazon as the ultimate disruptor and long-term winner in 2009 and invested just 1% of your net worth because of all the risks at that time and because you could not be 100% sure that Amazon would succeed 10 years later, you would have gained an astonishing 6,652% (67.5 times).

-By doing less research (or simply having lower IQ to identify one of the best investments) after 11 years your net worth would have been 61% more than that of a smarter person who only invested 1% in his / her best idea!
+By doing less research (or simply having a lower IQ to identify one of the best investments) after 11 years, your net worth would have been 61% more than that of a smarter person who only invested 1% in his / her best idea!

 This is why I am convinced that stock selection contributes just about a third to the overall results.
-The other two thirds of wealth creation are attributed to Hold long you stick to your investments and How much you invest.
+The other two-thirds of wealth creation is attributed to Hold long you stick to your investments and How much you invest.

 In more practical terms, I would say that any amount of money that you do not need for the next 10 years should be allocated to stocks.

-Finally, as a little word of caution, I would like to note that simply extrapolating last year results (or even results of last 10 years) is dangerous.
+Finally, as a little word of caution, I would like to note that simply extrapolating last year results (or even results of the last 10 years) is dangerous.
 I don’t know how the next 10 years would look like.
-It may well be that we will go through a similar period to 1920s with roaring economy as governments support transition to green energy with many new jobs created and successful new technologies launched.
-But I think there are more chances that next 10 years will be associated with less exciting results especially for the US stock market.
+It may well be that we will go through a similar period to the 1920s with a roaring economy as governments support the transition to green energy with many new jobs created and successful new technologies launched.
+But I think there are more chances that the next 10 years will be associated with less exciting results, especially for the US stock market.

 This is by no means a market prediction.
 But just more a word of caution not to expect 15-20% annual gains for the next 10 years.

-In summary, having the right temperament to add to your stock portfolio during downturn and hold it long enough as well as buying a meaningful amount is at least twice as important as identifying the best performing stocks.
+In summary, having the right temperament to add to your stock portfolio during the downturn and hold it long enough, as well as buying a meaningful amount, is at least twice as important as identifying the best-performing stocks.
 To achieve this, you need to focus less on daily fluctuations of the market and numerous commentaries on what the market will do next.